-There can be numerous commitments, often hundreds, in the communiqués released in the leaders' names at each summit.
-Because of this, it is useful to assess each according to ambition and significance, although doing so systematically can be very time consuming.
+Because there can be so many commitments, it is useful to assess each according to ambition and significance, although doing so systematically can be very time consuming.
 The following considerations provide a framework:

-1. Ambition: How far-reaching is the commitment as a change from the current status quo?
+- Ambition: How far reaching is the commitment as a change from the current status quo? - Timeliness: Does the commitment address key current issues, especially those that require a rapid response?

-- 2. Timeliness: Does the commitment address key current issues, especially those that require a rapid response? - 3.
-Clarity: Is the commitment easily identifiable and measurable, especially with high levels of precision, especially a target and timetable, expressed quantitatively, with a large target and short timetable.
-For example, the 2015 G7 Elmau Summit commitment to decolonize by century's end had a very big target but a very long timetable as well (Abbott et al. 2000)? - 4.
-Obligation: The degree of binding or obligatory nature of the commitment in a political rather than a legal sense (Abbott et al. 2000).
+- · Clarity: Is the commitment easily identifiable and measurable, especially with high levels of precision, especially a target and timetable, expressed quantitatively, with a large target and short timetable.
+For example, the 2015 G7 Elmau Summit commitment to decolonize by century's end had a very big target and also a very long timetable (Abbott et al. 2000). - Obligation: The degree of binding or obligatory nature of the commitment in a political sense rather than a legal sense (Abbott et al. 2000).

-While the sheer number of commitments can give a useful indication of how productive a Summit was on reaching agreement (creating co-operation), it is important to know how ambitious these commitments were, both individually and overall.
-Work thus far on commitments tends not to deal with the degree of ambition of the commitments, treating instead each individual commitment as being of equal importance (Kokotsis 1999, Kokotsis and Daniels 1999, Juricevic 2000).
+The sheer number of commitments can give a useful indication of how productive a summit was on reaching agreement (creating cooperation), but it is important to know how ambitious these commitments were, both individually and overall.
+Work thus far on commitments tends not to deal with the degree of ambition of the commitments, treating instead each individual commitment as being of equal importance (Kokotsis 1999; Kokotsis and Daniels 1999; Juricevic 2000).
 To make the analytic advance to assessing the ambition of each commitment, it is important to develop a scale of level of ambition by which each individual commitment can be scored.
 The following are some proposed criteria that might be incorporated into such a scale.

-- 1. No backsliding versus new forward movement - 2.
-Targets as well as instruments are included - 3.
-Includes both a target and a timetable i.e. most ambitious - 4.
-Using existing international institutions versus creating new ones - 5.
-Relating to a new agenda or principle rather than an old agenda or principle. - 6.
-An emphasis on outcomes, rather than instruments, as measure by their initial order and numbers in the commitment text.
+- · No backsliding versus new forward movement - · Targets as well as instruments are included - Includes both a target and a timetable, i.e., most ambitious - Using existing international institutions versus creating new ones - Relating to a new agenda or principle rather than an old agenda or principle - An emphasis on outcomes, rather than instruments, as measure by their initial order and numbers in the commitment text.